 Tacoma Power’s Cushman Hydroelectric Project operates under a license issued by the Federal Energy Regulatory Commission (FERC).
-Managing the use of the Lake Cushman and Lake Kokanee shorelines is part of Tacoma Power’s license for operating the dams at the Cushman Hydroelectric Project on the North Fork of the Skokomish River.
+Managing the use of the Lake Cushman and Lake Kokanee shorelines is included as part of the license.

 Managing the shorelines includes ensuring waterfront lessees’ structures (docks, buoys, bulkheads, etc.) and uses are permitted in compliance with Tacoma Power’s FERC-approved Shoreline Management Plan.